h3rb/ZeroTypes/README.md

 When should I cast these to their target data type?

-When you are passing a Z-POD to a function that has multiple prototypes, for example std::abs() which takes a double, int or float, it is best to overcome interoperability by casting to enforce strict typing, or use their .value property to get at the wrapped POD.
+When you are passing a Z-POD to a function that has multiple prototypes, for example std::abs() which takes a double, int or float, it is best to overcome interoperability overload features of the Z-POD by casting to enforce strict typing, or use their .value property to get at the wrapped POD.

 Example: